+🕑 Reading time: 1 minuteSometimes special surveying instruments are required for specific purposes in civil engineering surveys.
+Types of these special surveying instruments with their uses are discussed in this article.
 There are many general surveying instruments such as compass, levels, theodolites etc. used for different operations.
 But there are some special surveying instruments with some specific purposes with different setups.

 Types of Special Surveying Instruments and Their UsesThe special instruments used in surveying are:

 - Jig telescope and jig transit